wilcoxen-courses/i300-ny-attain/README.md

 ### Input Data

-There are two input files on the Google drive for the course:
-**tl_2016_us_county.zip**, a shapefile giving the boundaries of New York counties, and **attainment.csv**, a file containing data from the Census about educational attainment for New York counties.
+There are two input files: **ny_county.zip**, a shapefile giving the boundaries of New York counties, and **attainment.csv**, a file containing data from the Census about educational attainment for New York counties.
 Variables in the attainment file with prefix `'pct_'` give the percentage of the population having educational attainment in one of five categories: less than high school (`<hs`); high school or GED (`hs`); some college or an associate's degree (`some_col`); a bachelor's degree (`ba`); or a